 - If your reason for saying no to your boss is that you don't have enough time to work on the project, prepare to present a progress report of your other projects.
 He or she may not even remember assigning them to you or may not be aware of them if someone else did.

 - If you think your other work will suffer from taking on an extra assignment, explain that to your boss.
 He or she will appreciate your honesty and your unwillingness to neglect your other projects.

-- If you don't have the necessary skills to complete this assignment, admit this to your boss.
-It would be worse to pretend you can do something you cannot.
-Ask him if future projects will require these skills.
-If his answer is "yes," let him know you will do your best to acquire them.
-The company may be willing to pay for your training.
+- If you don't have the necessary skills to complete this assignment, admit it to your boss.
+It would be worse to pretend you can do something when you really can't.